Vincit/curd/README.md

 A Clojure wrapper around [java.jdbc](https://github.com/clojure/java.jdbc) making CRUD operations hassle-free and as simple as Clojure's data structures are.
 Curd is heavily customizable and library agnostic.
 Usually we use the same set of CRUD methods all over again and again.
-Life would so much easier, if we could have a single interface to perform all our queries, inserts and so on.
+Life would so much easier, if we could have a single interface to perform all our queries, inserts and so on, by simply passing data!
+After all, Clojure is all about data.
 That's exactly what Curd offers.

 ## Latest Version